Idler Dinners at The Elgin

 On the last Wednesday of the month at the Elgin in Maida Vale, the Idler magazine will bring together a great collection of writers, speakers and musicians for an evening of fun and feasting.
 Editor Tom Hodgkinson and Idler Academy director Victoria Hull will be your hosts.
 The ticket includes dinner and a glass of wine or craft ale.
 Due to half term, this dinner will take place on the penultimate Wednesday of May.

-For this month’s edition, we are delighted to welcome writer and actor Ben Moor and philosopher Jules Evans, plus music.
+For this month’s edition, we are delighted to welcome writer and actor Ben Moor and philosopher Jules Evans, plus music from Damian Katkhuda of the Mostar Diving Club.

 Ben Moor is an actor and writer.
 He has been writing and performing solo theatre pieces for over 20 years, three of which were published as short stories in More Trees to Climb (Portobello Books, 2009).
 His work for BBC Radio includes the series Elastic Planet and Undone; acting credits include The IT Crowd and Dr Thorne for television, and the films Miss You Already and A Monster Calls.
 He lives in London.